-The staff of our Pension Division often field calls from relief association members, investment advisors, brokers, and auditors on municipal contribution issues.
+Our Pension Division often fields calls from relief association members, investment advisors, brokers, and auditors on municipal contribution issues.
 The following are some of the questions that are asked most often.

 Q: Our Schedule Form shows that a municipal contribution is required.
 When must the contribution be paid to our relief association?